 Mavrovo National Park – Macedonia’s Wild West

 Mavrovo National Park could be described as the wild west of Macedonia.
 Located in the west of the country’s landlocked borders the region is home to mountainous landscapes, thick forests, and wild creatures.
-Clumps of villages scatter hillsides accessed only by winding roads and trails with some very sharp switchbacks.
+Clumps of villages scatter hillsides accessed only by winding trails with some very sharp switchbacks.

 Welcome to the Wild West of Mavrovo National Park

 Mountains and Hiking Trails

 Rolling hills and steep mountain peaks scatter the horizon of Mavrovo’s landscape, making this place a hikers paradise.
 Korab mountain, the highest peak in Macedonia, impressively sits on the north-western side of the national park.
 However, Korab’s sibling mountains equally impress and are present at every turn.